The Miracle League believes:

 “Every Child Deserves A Chance to Play Baseball.”

-The late Doug Inman, a highly successful business entrepreneur in the medical instrument field, was looking for a new challenge, something special back in 2004, when he saw a report on “The Miracle League” on one of the national news shows.
+The late Doug Inman, a successful entrepreneur, was looking for a new challenge, something special in 2004, when he saw a report on “The Miracle League” on the national news.

-As he watched, Inman saw kids who had never played organized baseball in their lives, Kids with autism, physically-challenged Kids, blind Kids, Kids with Down’s Syndrome, all playing baseball for the first time.
-He saw their smiles, heard their cheers, felt their joy, and he was smitten.
+As he watched, Inman saw kids with autism, kids who were physically-challenged, kids who were blind and kids with Down’s Syndrome, all playing baseball for the first time.
+He saw their smiles, heard their cheers and felt their joy, he was smitten.

-For the first time, these kids had their own uniforms.
-They had their own specially built fields.
-They had “buddies” who helped them at-bat and in the field.
-They heard their names announced as they came to bat, just like real baseball players, for the first time.
+These special players had their own uniforms, their own specially built fields and they had “buddies” who helped them at-bat while on the field.
+Players heard their names announced as they came to bat, just like real baseball players, for the first time.

-In the Miracle League, no one lost , everyone on the team got to bat, everyone got a base-hit, and the last batter up each inning –– cleared the bases with a grand slam!
+In the Miracle League, no one lost , everyone on the team got the chance to bat, everyone got a base-hit, and the last batter cleared the bases with a grand slam after every inning!

-Inman, tears running down his face, was sold.
-He would bring “The Miracle League” to Dallas-Fort Worth.
+Inman, with tears running down his face, was sold.
+He would bring “The Miracle League” to the Dallas-Fort Worth area.

-He began the process of raising the initial $400,000 to build the area’s first Miracle League Field on land donated by the city of Arlington at Randol Mill Park.
+He began the process of raising $400,000 to build the area’s first Miracle League Field on land donated by the city of Arlington at Randol Mill Park.

 “The Miracle League was a spiritual experience for me,” Inman said a few months before his death, the result of melanoma, in Sept. of 2007.
-“It was a stepping out in faith, the first time I’ve done any community service in my life.
-I feel like the reason it was so successful was because I was just obedient to what God wanted me to do.”
+“It was like stepping out in faith, it was the first time I’ve done any community service in my life.
+I felt the reason it was so successful was because I was just obedient to what God wanted me to do.”

 It was as if God had one last mission for Inman to accomplish before calling him home.

 With Inman’s drive and incredible will, the Miracle League has flourished since its inception.
-The kids play on a special rubberized field with no obstacles.
-The base paths, the bases, everything is painted on so there is nothing to get in the way of the kids, whether they’re running, in wheelchairs or on walkers.
+Games are played on a special rubberized field with no obstacles.
+The base paths and bases are painted on so there is nothing to get in the way of players whether they are running, in wheelchairs or using walkers.